AnneW563/AnneW563.github.io/content/projects/cyclistic_report.md

 company, Cyclistic, operating in Chicago, wishes to encourage more of their casual riders to become annual members.

-Full details of the cleaning, processing and analysing of the data are available on [GitHub](https://github.com/AnneW563/Cyclistic-case-study).
+The analysis was carried out using R, and full details of the cleaning, processing and analysing of the data are available on [GitHub](https://github.com/AnneW563/Cyclistic-case-study).

 The data used is publicly available data from the City of Chicago’s Divvy bicycle sharing service.
 The license details for this data can be found